lj020326/pipeline-automation-lib/README.md

 ## Key Concepts

-The pipeline library was developed with a focus to ease build processes which have a more or less similiar project structure e.g.
+The pipeline library was developed with a focus to ease build processes which have a more or less similar project structure e.g.
 * VMware Vsphere
 * Ansible Automation
 * Openshift